The influence of Wilson lines on heavy quark anti-quark potential and mass: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Song He and T. Morita for their helpful discussion.This work is supported in part by the National Natural Science Foundation of China (NSFC) Grant Nos: 12405154.
+MF would like to thank Takeshi Morita for their helpful discussion.
+We would like to thank Song He for collaboration in the initial stage of this project and for helpful discussions.
+This work is supported in part by the National Natural Science Foundation of China (NSFC) Grant Nos: 12405154 and the European Union -- Next Generation EU through the research grant number P2022Z4P4B ``SOPHYA - Sustainable Optimised PHYsics Algorithms: fundamental physics to build an advanced society'' under the program PRIN 2022 PNRR of the Italian Ministero dell'Universit\`a e Ricerca (MUR)..
 M.F. and B.C. thank SCNT, Institute of Modern Physics, for their hospitality.